 In Almeria, outdoor enthusiasts should spend their day at Cabo de Gato-Nijar Natural Park.
 The UNESCO Biosphere Reserve is a natural playground of beaches, volcanic rock formations, and a protected coastal area of coral reefs that host abundant marine life.
 It’s a great place for hiking, bird watching, kayaking, and snorkeling.

 Lisbon is in Portugal, not Spain, making this a bonus suggestion.
-However, all three of our country-intensive Iberian Peninsula voyages embark from Lisbon and it’s a city worth getting to know.
+However, our country-intensive Iberian Peninsula voyages embark or debark in Lisbon and it’s a city worth getting to know.
 To help you plan your time there, we’ve put together a list of the top five things to do in Lisbon.